skimask1690/MBR-Corruptor/README.md

    - Writes the modified MBR back to the disk, making the system unbootable.

 3. **Trigger a BSOD**
-   - Adjust privileges via RtlAdjustPrivilege
+   - Adjust privileges via RtlAdjustPrivilege.
    - Forces a system crash by raising a critical error through NtRaiseHardError.

 ---